What if I Change My Mind?

 Whether to place a child for adoption is an extremely difficult and very difficult decision.
 Because of this, the law allows all parents a period of time to change their minds about adoption before their decision becomes final.
 In Washington State, a birth parent may change her or his mind up until the Consent to Adopt form is approved by the Court, which cannot occur until the baby is at least two days old.

 Washington Adoption Lawyer Assisting With Decision

 Joyce Schwensen is a dedicated Washington adoption lawyer who can assist you with the important decision of whether or not to form an adoption plan for your child.
 She has worked with many families whose lives have been touched by adoption and is very knowledgeable as well as understanding and compassionate.
 Whatever decision you make, Joyce Schwensen can help you by explaining the law, offering you support and access to resources, and helping you find a great family for your child if you decide adoption is the right choice for you and your baby.

-Call Law Offices of Joyce S. Schwensen today to set up a free consultation.
+Call Law Office of Joyce S. Schwensen today to set up a free consultation.
 She serves people throughout the state, including Seattle, Tacoma, Vancouver, and Spokane.

 Information on When Adoption Becomes Final

 To proceed with an independent adoption, consent is required from both parents.
 The parents each sign a Consent to Adopt form before the adoption is finalized, which is filed in the appropriate court.